"When all think alike, no one is thinking."

-In total, Janis identified eight factors that are apparent in groupthink:
+In total, Janis identified eight factors or symptoms of groupthink:

 These factors may not be fully recognised internally, but together they limit innovation, increase poor decisions and lead to the premature adoption of the expected and preferred solution.

-If companies can work to increase the diversity of thought within their business, by both recruiting a diverse range of people and by ensuring they are involved in decision making, very real benefits can be realised.
+If companies can work to increase the diversity of thought within their business, by both recruiting a diverse range of people and by ensuring they are involved in the decision making process, very real benefits can be realised.